Friday, July 29, 2016

 5 thing Friday - Philmont, wall hanging, bakery, patches, Goodart's

 Bubbie is back from Philmont.
 Not a changed kid, like Hubby assumed.
 He's back to sleeping in and enjoying the a/c a little too much.
-But hopefully, he learned a thing or two about tenacity and perseverance.
+But hopefully, he learned a thing or two.
 And I think it was a good thing for him to be electronic-free and plug into nature for a bit.

-I bought some beautiful yarn at Wally World to make a wall hanging with a piece of wood I picked up in Angel Fire.
+I bought some beautiful yarn to make a wall hanging with a piece of wood I picked up in Angel Fire.
 I wanted it to be canyon and pine colors.

 I finally made it over to HaleyCakes.
 It's a cute place - super small and a bit cluttered, but looks like a great place to get a special occasion cake or a bunch of fun themed cookies or cupcakes.
 I took Bubbie over there for a treat yesterday and to get driving practice - another thing we have to work on.